Novice Range Drink Driving

-The person will not be required to attend court, unless they make a court election or wish to appeal the immediate notice of suspension or the RMS notice of suspension.
+The person will not be required to attend court, unless they make a court election or wish to appeal the immediate notice of suspension or the Transport for NSW notice of suspension.
 Such appeals are to be filed at a Local Court Registry accompanied by a filing fee, relevant legal forms and associated paperwork.

 Will I get a criminal record if I receive a Court Attendance Notice for a novice range PCA charge?

-Yes.
-Drink driving is considered to be a serious offence, and the starting point for the sentencing court is the recording of a criminal conviction, together with the imposition of a fine and a period of licence disqualification.
+If the court elects to record a conviction, you will have a criminal record.
+Drink driving is considered to be a serious offence, and the starting point for the sentencing court is the recording of a criminal conviction, with the imposition of a fine and a period of licence disqualification.